 Anti-Bias Syllabus Statement: We respect the rights and dignity of each individual and group.
 We reject prejudice and intolerance, and we work to understand differences.
 We believe that equity and inclusion are critical components for campus community members to thrive.
-If you are a target or a witness of a bias incident, you are encouraged to submit a report to the URI Bias Response Team at www.uri.edu/brt.
+If you are a target or a witness of a bias incident, you are encouraged to submit a report to the URI Bias Resource Team at www.uri.edu/brt.
 There you will also find people and resources to help.

 Disability, Access, and Inclusion Services for Students Statement: Your access in this course is important.
 Please send me your Disability, Access, and Inclusion (DAI) accommodation letter early in the semester so that we have adequate time to discuss and arrange your approved academic accommodations.
 If you have not yet established services through DAI, please contact them to engage in a confidential conversation about the process for requesting reasonable accommodations in the classroom.
-DAI can be reached by calling: 401-874-2098, visiting: web.uri.edu/disability, or emailing: dai@etal.uri.edu.
-We are available to meet with students enrolled in Kingston as well as Providence courses.
+DAI can be reached by calling: 401-874-2098, visiting: web.uri.edu/disability, or emailing: dai@uri.edu.

-Please consider including the following statements in your syllabus or course site to highlight these important student resources:
+Please consider including the following information in your syllabus or course site to highlight these important student resources:

 Academic Enhancement Center: The Academic Enhancement Center (AEC) offers face-to-face and online services to undergraduate students seeking academic support.
 Services are based out of Roosevelt Hall, the Carothers Library room LL004, and online.

-Peer tutoring is available for STEM & BUS-related courses through the Drop-In Center and small-group tutoring.
-The Writing Center peer consultants offer feedback focused on supporting undergraduate writers at any stage of a writing assignment.
-The UCS 160 course and one-to-one Academic Skills Consultations offer strategies for improving studying and test-taking skills.
+→ Peer tutoring is available for STEM & BUS-related courses through the Drop-In Center and small group tutoring.

+- → The Writing Center peer consultants offer feedback focused on supporting undergraduate writers at any stage of a writing assignment. - → UCS 160 and 161 courses and one-to-one Academic Skills Consultations offer strategies for improving planning, studying and test-taking skills. - → Academic Skills Consultations offer personalized peer support through 1-to-1 meetings focused on helping students build skills and strategies to meet their academic goals.

 Complete details about each of these programs, up-to-date schedules, contact information, and self-service study resources are all available on the AEC website, uri.edu/aec.

-All Academic Enhancement Center support services for Fall 2023 begin 9/11/23.
-Visit uri.edu/aec for information about our AEC programs.
+All Academic Enhancement Center support services for Fall 2024 begin on September 9th.
+Visit uri.edu/aec for information about our three AEC programs.